rljson/hash/README.contributors.md

 Make sure, all recommended extensions are shown.

+## Uninstall all test extensions, e.g. Jest or Jasmine

+Jest or Jasmine extensions conflict with the `Vitest` extension used for this project.

+Uninstall them, if you have installed them.

 ## Debug tests

 In Vscode: At the `left side bar` click on the `Test tube` icon to open the `Test explorer`.